WofloW/projects/specifications/Project 1 Inverted Index.md

 - Output the inverted index to a text file if the proper command-line parameters are provided.
 See the **Output** section below for specifics.

 You must satisfy the core functionality prior to submitting your project for code review.
-See the **Project Submission** guide for specifics.
+See the **[Project README](README.md)** for specifics.

 ## Design ##